lumenvox/mrcp-api/README.md

 * For routing between the MRCP API and Lumenvox API, you must set `MEDIA_SERVER__LUMENVOX_API_ADDRESS` to the hostname specified in the container stack.
   * If you haven't set up your DNS to manage the specified hostname, you must configure `MEDIA_SERVER__HOST_MAP`.

+## Optional Configuration
+For a full list of optional settings, see OPTIONAL.md in this directory.

 ## Certificates
+### Lumenvox API
 If a certificate is required to connect to the Lumenvox API, place it in a `certs` folder under the `docker` folder and name it `server.crt`: